SahilGuptaa28/accredian-enterprise-clone/README.md

 * **GET /api/stats** — the Stats section fetches live data from this route.
 * **POST /api/leads** — the LeadForm sends demo requests to this route.
-* Leads are validated server-side and stored in `leads.json` using file-system storage.
+* Leads are validated server-side before returning a success response.
+* In local development, leads can be stored in `leads.json`.
+* In production on Vercel, lead persistence is disabled because local file storage is read-only in serverless environments.
+The current implementation returns a success response for demo purposes.

 ### 4. Responsive design